dhrice/drafting/README.md

   <img width="750" height="600" src="teams.fig4.png">
 </p>

 Still, there are interesting results in here.
 I want to zoom in on the first part of the draft to highlight a couple of these.
 Figure 5 is the same results but for just the first two rounds (top-64 picks).
 Some picks stand out as being notably worse than others, especially the 22nd pick.
-In addition, the 4th pick is producing notably less value than those surrounding it.
+In addition, the 3rd and 14th picks are producing notably less value than those surrounding them.

 ##### FIGURE 5: Mean AV Per Pick (First Two Rounds)
 <p align="center">
   <img width="750" height="600" src="teams.fig5.png">
 </p>

+However, one interpretation of these results could be that those draft slots are producing players with good careers but their alternative choices are also having decent careers, which would suppress the mean NAV.

 #### NAV By Position
 The next set of analyses is focused on what positions teams are good at drafting.
 For this, I take the average NAV for each position across all teams.
 Figure 6 shows the results below broken up by offensive players, defensive players, and special team picks.
 Nose Tackles are, by far, the position with the highest NAV at 13.1, with more than double the next highest (centers at 6.32).
 QBs are also highly placed at 5.05 average NAV.
 On the other end of the spectrum, teams are not good at drafting players in the secondary positions (defensive backs and safeties).